SumoLogic/epigraph/idea-plugin/bugs.md

 ### Medium
 - `record Foo extends Foo`, now erase `extends Foo` -- circular inheritance error stays
 - renaming a tag should suggest to rename base/sub tags (like renaming a field does)
 - renaming a field/tag with `override` modifier should rename base members too (and sub-members with `override`)
+- namespaces in UpperCamelCase should trigger errors
 - Parser error reporting often points to spaces before bad token instead of the token itself:

         map [ 33